 In addition to the entry restrictions, the President has issued a memorandum directing the Department of Homeland Security (DHS), the State Department and the Justice Department to implement more stringent vetting of applications and petitions for immigration benefits.
-Enhanced security screening could take effect quickly, and may delay processing at USCIS and at U.S. consulates.
+Enhanced security screening (including review of social media accounts, phone numbers, and email addressed used in the last 5 years) could take effect quickly, and may delay processing at USCIS and at U.S. consulates.
 Please allow additional time for visa processing.
 Apply for the renewal as soon as you return home after the end of the current term.
 The visa interview waiver option is no longer available to many students.
 To verify whether you qualify for an exemption from an in-person visa interview, visa applicants should check the website of the relevant U.S. consulate for specific information, which is subject to frequent change.

 Q. I am not directly affected by the March 6, 2017 Executive Order, but am worried about treatment by Customs and Border Protection agents at the airport.
 What are my rights?